 To hear what recent grads have to say about their experiences within the education department, take a look at our alumni profiles page.

 Luther College is accredited by the state of Iowa.
-In addition, we also have the distinction of being one the four institutions in Iowa to also be accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-This national approval ensures that our program prepares you to know your subject and your learners.
+This state approval ensures that our program prepares you to know your subject and your learners.
 It also means that our clinical experiences give you the practical experience so that you’ll enter classrooms with the tools you need to teach effectively.
-Often, school districts and states more readily grant licensure to candidates who graduate from education programs that have met the rigor of NCATE/CAEP (national) accreditation.
+Often, school districts and states more readily grant licensure to candidates who graduate from education programs that have met the rigor of accreditation.

 Completers of Luther’s TEP (in recent years) have regularly found teaching positions in Iowa, Minnesota, Illinois, Colorado, and Wisconsin.
 Our students have also gone to California, Texas, Arizona, and international schools.